7-WN/se-n-se/README.md

 ### layouts/opleidingspagina.hbs ###

 This is the layout for the opleidingspagina's.
 It uses the content and properties specified in the _src/opleidingen/\**/\*.md_ files.

-## Grunt ##

-Our build system makes extensive use of [grunt](http://gruntjs.com/), the javascript task runner.
-Grunt helps us build a complete website that we can publish from our source files.
-We have defined a number of tasks.
-Run these commands from your shell in the top folder of this project.

-* **build:** Build the website in our _build_ directory (this is the default task). `grunt build` or `grunt`
-* **update:** Update the necessary packages.
-You must run this task every time that _package.json_ or _bower.json_ are changed. `grunt update`
-* **watch:** Leave this task running to automatically update the build whenever a source file is saved.
-If you have [the LiveReload extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) installed and activated for your browser, your browser will automatically refresh every time a file is updated as well (no more F5 or cmd+R).
-To make sure that you have all files in your _build_ folder, always run `grunt build` before running `grunt watch`

-## Handlebars ##

-The templates we use are created with [handlebars](http://handlebarsjs.com/).
-Handlebars files are normal HTML with some special functions put between {{ }}.